CommandPost/LoupedeckPlugin/README.md

 ### adjustments.json

-This stores all the adjustment (i.e. knob) actions in a simple JSON table, where the key is the internal identifier and the value is the group identifier.
+This stores all the adjustment (i.e. knob) actions that have a reset (i.e. knob press) in a simple JSON table, where the key is the internal identifier and the value is the group identifier.

 For example: